NairVish/cybersec-week7-assignment/README.md

 ### Demonstration

-The following video demonstrates this exploit: https://youtu.be/YuqVKOiPfTU
+The following video demonstrates this exploit in WordPress 4.0: https://youtu.be/YuqVKOiPfTU

 ### Other Details
 * **CVE**: 2017-6817